minimaxir/gpt-2-cloud-run/README.md

 ## Future Improvements

 * Add/test a GPU image
-* Add instructions on how to use Cloud Build to avoid the long upload time.
 * Add logging to the app to take advantage of Cloud Run's logging capabilities.

 ## See Also